 Mushroom Pepper Pasta with Feta Goat Cheese Sauce

-- 2 tbsp grapeseed oil, plus more if needed for mushrooms
+- 2 tablespoons grapeseed oil, plus more if needed for mushrooms

-- 16 oz baby bella or button mushrooms, sliced
+- 16 ounces baby bella or button mushrooms, sliced

 - 2 large bell peppers, cut into strips